Contributing run-time tests with autopkgtest

 Why Kali could benefit from your help

-With Kali Linux being a rolling distribution it will occasionally have packages that are not stable.
+With Kali Linux being a rolling distribution it will occasionally have packages that break due to changes in their dependencies.
 To best combat this, we have set up automated runtime tests that have to be passed in order to allow the packages to migrate into kali-rolling.
 However, most packages at this time don’t have a comprehensive autopkgtest associated with it causing this process to not reach its full potential.
 This is where the community can help us, by contributing test for packages that lack them.

 A bit of autopkgtest background